 All assignments will be completed and submitted through Blackboard.
-Assignments will be sent through Blackboard mail, as attachments labeled in the designated manner, OR will be posted in the discussion area of the course.
-Assignments are due on the dates specified in the course calendar, by 12:00 midnight on that date.
+Assignments are due on the dates specified in the course calendar, by midnight.
 Late assignments will be docked 10% of the total value for each week, unless prior arrangements have been made with the instructor.